Ulrich Brechbuhl: Early life and education

+Brechbuhl was born January 19, 1964 in Bern, Switzerland, the second of four children, to Hans-Rudolf "Hansruedi" Brechbuhl (died 1981), a banker, and Getrude "Trudi" Brechbuhl (née Bosshart; 1929–2023), who later worked for the Waldorf Schools.
+His parents originally hailed from Bern and St. Gallen.
+He has three siblings; Hans-Christian Brechbuhl, Anna Barbara Brechbuhl and David Brechbuhl.

-Brechbuhl was born in Switzerland and grew up in Garden City, New York.
+In 1963, his parents returned to Eastern Switzerland, for a brief 18-months stay, before returning to the United States.
+Brechbuhl ultimately was raised in Garden City, New York.
 He attended the Waldorf School of Garden City through 12th grade, serving as president of the student council his senior year.

 He graduated from the United States Military Academy at West Point in 1986.
 His college yearbook describes him as a "hardworking and disciplined" student, a member of the Chapel Choir, Scoutmaster's Council, French Club, and the Lacrosse team.
 He was a classmate of Brian Bulatao and Mike Pompeo and later helped Pompeo found Thayer Aerospace.
 After leaving military service he completed his Master of Business Administration at the Harvard Business School in 1994.

 Career

 Following his graduation from West Point, Brechbuhl was stationed in Europe as an officer with the 2nd Armored Cavalry Regiment and during the Persian Gulf War he served with the 1st Squadron, 7th Cavalry in the U.S. Army's 1st Cavalry Division.
 After graduating from the Harvard Business School, he worked for Bain and Company, Inc., from 1993 until 1998.
 Brechbuhl joined Pompeo and two other college friends in founding Thayer Aerospace, which was partly funded by Wichita's Koch Venture Capital, Cardinal Investment Co. and Bain & Co.
 He served as CFO.
 Following his role as President and CEO of Migratec, Brechbuhl served as Chief Executive Officer of Chamberlin Edmonds and Associates Inc., a subsidiary of Emdeon, from 2004 until 2014.

 Before becoming Counselor, Brechbuhl was president of Appenzeller Point, LLC.
 Prior to that, he was executive chairman of Avadyne Health.